0xdmimaz/check_balance/readme.md

-simple script, designed to get balance for some Metamask wallet, for some RPC
+Simple script, designed to get balance for some Metamask ETH wallet, for some RPC

 Works in a loop with a random idle

+Replace rpc. wallet address, repeats count and idle range in config.json by yours